reck0ner/durem/README.md

-# drem
+# durem

-drem is a R library to generate and estimate Duration Relational Event Models (DREM).
+durem is a R library to generate and estimate Duration Relational Event Models (durem).

 ### Programming Languages
 The package contains code written in: